OpenSILEX/opensilex-r/README.md

 # Usage

-There is (mainly) two ways this package can be used: either directly to quickly get data when we know an experiment uri (and we gete credential allowing access to it), and some utility functions to build more complex scenarios when using the opensilex API.
+There is (mainly) two ways this package can be used: either directly to quickly get data when we know an **experiment uri** (and we get a credential allowing access to it), and some utility functions to build more complex scenarios when using the opensilex API.

 ## Quick data example

 Retrieve data from the public phis's opensilex public instance.

-Let start by setting up authaurization and our target
+Let's start by setting up authorization and our target:

 ```R
 configuration <- list(